Concerns grow that voter intimidation could disrupt midterm elections - NewsBreak

 The RNC was not available to comment on its poll watching plans.

-Though there haven’t been widespread reports of poll watching leading to complaints of voter intimidation, the massive number of people the RNC will dispatch on Election Day could mean there will be incidents.
+Though there haven’t been widespread reports of poll watching leading to complaints of voter intimidation, the massive number of people the RNC will have dispatched on Election Day could mean that there will be incidents.

 Republican lawmakers and candidates have also supported the poll watching efforts.